diiineeei/atommo/README.md

 ## Getting Started

-To get started with the Adega do Vilão Store locally on your machine, follow the instructions below.
+To get started with the atommo Store locally on your machine, follow the instructions below.

 ## 📌 How to Use